 Every bit of support will bring me closer to getting the treatment I really need, and allow me to finally plan a future, support my family, and fulfill my life’s mission as an educator and scholar.

 My parents and I in 2007, the year before I was diagnosed.
 At the time, I was in fairly good shape: I was exercising about five to six times a week.
-My Story:

 In 2008, I was diagnosed with Multiple Sclerosis (MS), an incurable, neurodegenerative condition in which the immune system attacks the central nervous system.